Natzirt-BK/subaru-ecu-tools-linux/README.md

 # Subaru & Evo ECU Tools for Linux

-Run EcuFlash and RomRaider on CachyOS or Arch Linux with a Tactrix OpenPort 2.0.
+This enables EcuFlash and RomRaider on CachyOS or Arch Linux with a Tactrix OpenPort 2.0 without having to manually set everything up. read/write are working.

-Created and maintained by **Tristan Bukenberger**.
+set up by **Tristan Bukenberger**.

 ## Install